Best Practices for Assessing Supply Chain Risks

 Risk Identification

-To begin with, businesses should develop a comprehensive list of all possible internal and external risks within the supply chain.
-Risk categories often consist of:
+Start by building a comprehensive list of internal and external risks across the supply chain.
+Risk categories typically include:

 Risk Assessment